cmaeder/rcl2000/README.md

 is defined in [Cli](src/Rcl/Cli.hs).

-The module [Print](src/Rcl/Print.hs) allows to output parsed statements to ascii, latex or unicode text with or without redundant parentheses.
+The module [Print](src/Rcl/Print.hs) allows to output parsed statements to ASCII, LaTeX or Unicode text with or without redundant parentheses.
 Pretty printed output can be successfully re-parsed, i.e. round tripped.
 Printing uses the (good'n old) `pretty` haskell package (see `dependencies` in [package.yaml](package.yaml)).